Quantum separability criteria from bipartite systems to multipartite systems based on generalized Bloch representation: Separability criterion for bipartite systems

-It can be seen that the bipartite separability criterion in this paper can be reduced to that in \cite{shen2016improved}.
+It can be seen that our separability criterion covers the one given in Ref.~\cite{shen2016improved}.
 In addition, if we take $\kappa_A,\kappa_B>2$, then the trace norm of our extended correlation tensor in Eq.~\eqref{extended correlation tensor bipartite} has a lower upper bound.

-In 2018, Chang et al.~\cite{chang2018separability} constructed the extended correlation tensor structurally identical to Eq.~\eqref{shen's extended correlation tensor}, but adopted the Heisenberg-Weyl operators as orthogonal bases, resulting in $\kappa_A=d_A$, $\kappa_B=d_B$.
+In 2018, Chang et al.~\cite{chang2018separability} constructed the extended correlation tensor that is structurally identical to Eq.~\eqref{shen's extended correlation tensor}, but adopted the Heisenberg-Weyl operators as orthogonal bases, resulting in $\kappa_A=d_A$ and $\kappa_B=d_B$.
 Then they provided the following separable criterion,